Visiting Yosemite in August

 GUIDED BACKPACKING ADVENTURES: these are for people interested in an authentic Yosemite hiking adventure away from the roads and crowds.

-PORTERED TRIPS: on these innovative trips, guests hike with light day packs and camp near in stunning backcountry locations.
+PORTERED TRIPS: on these innovative trips, guests hike with light day packs and camp near stunning backcountry locations.

-INN-BASED PACKAGES: these tours are all-inclusive packages with lodging, amazing daily hikes, expert guides, meals, transportation and more!
+INN-BASED PACKAGES: these tours are all-inclusive packages with lodging, amazing daily hikes, expert guides, meals, transportation, and more!

 CAMPING-BASED HIKING PACKAGES: camping-based hiking packages provide all-around hiking experiences of Yosemite on wonderful outdoor vacations.